Grand Trunk Pacific Railway

 The parent company of the GTP, was the Grand Trunk Railway (GT), which was one of the earliest railway companies in Canada.
 It was incorporated in 1852.

-It operated mainly in Ontario and Quebec, as well as some northeast and midwest US states.
+It operated mainly in Ontario and Quebec, as well as some northeast and Midwest US states.
 Around the turn of the century, Grand Trunk decided to expand into the western Canadian provinces to increase its profitability.
-It formed a partnership with the Canadian Government, whereby the government would built the eastern section of railway, from Winnipeg to Moncton, NB under the name National Transcontinental Railway (NTR).
+It formed a partnership with the Canadian Government, whereby the government would built the eastern section of a transcontinental railway, from Winnipeg to Moncton, NB under the name National Transcontinental Railway (NTR).
 Grand Trunk would build the western section to Prince Rupert, BC as the Grand Trunk Pacific Railway (GTPR/GTP).

 The one exception to this arrangement was the branch from NTR at Superior Junction (now Sioux Lookout, ON) to Fort William, ON.
 Construction on this 200-mile line, which would give Grand Trunk access to Lake Superior, began in 1905.
 It was completed in 1908 and became known as the GTPR-Lake Superior Branch.
 During World War I, issues arose over the operation of the NTR and in 1915, it and several others (including the Lake Superior Branch-even though it was technically a GTP line) were consolidated into newly formed Canadian Government Railways (CGR).
 Numerous improvements to the Lake Superior Branch were undertaken during these years, including the construction of concrete culverts and bridges, as well as the filling in of wood trestles with gravel, taken primarily from the Dona Pit (near Dona Station on the west bank of the Kaministiquia/Dog River).